ESG Topics A-Z

 To PepsiCo:

-As a global company with brands that reach consumers more than a billion times every day, we must ensure the safety and quality of the products our consumers enjoy.
-This is essential to continue to be a trusted choice for our consumers and maintain a transparent relationship with regulators and customers.
-Delighting consumers is our passion; trusted brands are our promise.
+With brands that reach consumers more than a billion times every day, we must ensure the safety and quality of the products that they enjoy.
+This is essential to maintain the trust of our consumers and a transparent relationship with regulators and customers.

 To the World:

-Consumers must be able to rely on the quality and safety of the food and beverages they buy.
-This responsibility falls to the companies who make, move and sell food products and depends on compliance with internal and industry standards as well as government requirements.
+Consumers must be able to trust and rely on the safety and quality of the products they buy.
+This responsibility falls to the companies who make, move and sell these products and depends on compliance with internal and industry standards as well as government requirements.

 Approach

+Through our operations, authorized bottlers, contract manufacturers and other third parties, we make, market, distribute and sell a wide variety of beverages and foods, serving customers and consumers in more than 200 countries and territories.
+Fundamental to our mission is our promise to deliver trusted brands and consumer smiles with consistent safety and high quality.
 Food safety is a top priority for PepsiCo.
-Through our operations, authorized bottlers, contract manufacturers and other third-parties, we make, market, distribute and sell a wide variety of beverages and convenient foods, serving customers and consumers in more than 200 countries and territories.
-Fundamental to our mission is a promise to deliver these products with consistent safety and high quality.
-The PepsiCo Global Food Safety Policy outlines our commitments to deliver on this promise.
+The PepsiCo Global Food Safety Policy outlines our approach to delivering on this priority.

-Compliance programs and quality management systems are housed within the Research and Development (R&D) function.
-Specifically, the compliance team includes Food Safety and Quality Assurance, Scientific Affairs and Regulatory Affairs, supported with input from many other functions.
+Design and management of systems relating to food safety and quality programs are housed within the Research and Development (R&D) function.
+Within R&D, the Compliance team is composed of representatives from Food Safety and Quality Assurance, Scientific Affairs and Regulatory Affairs, supported with input from many other functions.
+Its remit is to oversee compliance with both regulation and internal standards.

-These ongoing reviews and assessments help to identify key areas of intervention in our operations to ensure product safety and quality across the entire manufacturing process.
-Based on these, we’ve identified key food safety focal points, including allergens, microbiological risks, chemical contaminants and foreign materials.
+These ongoing reviews and assessments help to identify key areas of intervention in our operations to drive continued product safety and quality across the entire manufacturing process.
+Based on these, PepsiCo has identified key food safety focal points, including allergens, microbiological risks, chemical contaminants and foreign materials.
 We mitigate these risks with robust systems and processes, designed in alignment with stringent internal and external food safety standards.

 Food quality and safety standards

 PepsiCo has established strong global quality and food safety standards.
-We use qualified ingredients, approved suppliers and follow all applicable regulations issued by regulatory authorities.
-Our products are traceable, which enables us to quickly investigate and address any potential concerns in the marketplace.
-Our facilities conduct mock recalls at least annually to ensure readiness to respond to any incident.
+We use qualified ingredients and approved suppliers, and follow all applicable regulations issued by regulatory authorities.
+Our manufacturing locations have traceability systems to trace incoming materials, primary packaging and products, which enable us to quickly investigate and address any potential concerns in the marketplace.

 PepsiCo maintains a comprehensive management system for tracking, reporting and remediating consumer complaints.
-We make channels available for consumer contact, including on-pack phone, email or website information.
-This directs complaints either to PepsiCo or to our third-party franchisees and partners as relevant.
-On the rare occasions when incidents occur, we take quick action, conduct robust investigations, implement corrective actions and share learnings across the system.
+We make channels available for consumer contact, including on-pack phone, email or website information, which directs complaints either to PepsiCo or to our third-party franchisees and other business associates as relevant.
+On the rare occasions when incidents occur, we strive to take quick action, conduct robust investigations, implement corrective actions and share learnings across the system.

-Product development follows our technical stage-gate process to ensure that the design is rigorously vetted and products are made and sold in compliance with regulations and stringent internal standards.
+Product development follows our technical stage-gate process to ensure that the design is rigorously vetted, products are made and sold in conformance with stringent internal standards and compliance with all applicable regulations is achieved.

-We deliver capability building solutions in support of our organization’s strategies and objectives.
-These tailored training sessions are available to all workers whose roles impact the safety and quality of our products, including the R&D function, plant managers, quality and food safety managers, lab personnel and frontline associates.
-They are delivered through both virtual and in-person platforms.
+Capability-building solutions are delivered in support of our strategies and objectives.
+These tailored training sessions are available to all workers whose roles impact the safety and quality of our products, including the R&D function, plant managers, quality and food safety managers, lab personnel and frontline employees.
+The training is available to company-owned and third-party manufacturing site employees and is delivered through both virtual and in-person platforms.

 Progress